 ● Master Policy’s Deductible

 Most homeowners’ associations avail high master policy deductibles to keep costs down.
 When a deductible becomes payable in a claim, it may be passed on to the unit owners.
 For example, a fire in your building’s shared area caused $100,000 worth of damages.
 If your homeowners’ master policy deductible is $30,000, your insurer will only cover $70,000 from the assessed damages.
 Since your homeowners’ association is responsible for the amount not covered by the insurance, they may pass that on to the unit owners.
 Aside from the common master policy deductibles, many insurers are now mandating the need to add higher deductible provisions to the homeowners’ policies.
 Take Colorado as an example.
 It is known to experience drastic weather changes yearly.
-In fact, damages brought by wind and hail continues to be the most popular reason why people file insurance claims in the state.
+In fact, damages brought by wind and hail continue to be the most popular reason why people file insurance claims in the state.
 In 2017, a hail storm wreaked havoc across Denver CO.
 The damages brought by the storm cost Colorado insurance companies a whopping $2.3 Billion worth of claims.
 It was overwhelming for most homeowners and some were unprepared.
 Hence, many insurers in the area are now recommending adding wind and hail deductibles to their clients’ policies.
 Due to the complex nature of insurance deductibles, it is best for you to contact your insurance agent in Denver CO to know more.

 What is not covered by the Loss Assessment?